-The security log displays a list of firewall-related events, including attempts to establish inbound and outbound connections, attempts to authenticate at an administrative interface (the Router's GUI or Telnet terminal), firewall configuration, and system start-up.
+The security log displays a list of firewall-related events, including attempts to establish inbound and outbound connections, attempts to authenticate at an administrative interface (MegaControl Panel or Telnet terminal), firewall configuration, and system start-up.

 To access the security log, select Security Log from any Security screen.
 The "Security Log" screen appears.